crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.16.5851 Patch

+`2023-08-23 14:00 UTC`

+### Changes

+- Leaderboard
+  - Added an alert when the player didn't finish his weekly duels to be eligible for the weekly points and rewards.

+### Fixes

+- Crafting
+  - Fixed an issue where crafting a card contained in a deck would not properly re-compute the deck power and block the user from using this deck in a duel without being alerted of the reason.
+- UI
+  - Fixed an issue in the shop where canceling a purchase would freeze the app and force a restart.
+  - Fixed some missing localization.
+  - Fixed the awakening general mission wrong localization in French and Japanese.
+  - Fixed a few UI issues

 ## 0.16.5787 Patch